 New Orleans Museum of Art

 Art fans will find plenty to do around City Park.
-The city’s main art museum, New Orleans Museum of Art (NOMA), calls the park home.
-The art museum carries a collection of over 40,000 works from international artists.
+The city’s main art museum, the New Orleans Museum of Art (NOMA), calls the park home.
+The popular art museum carries a collection of over 40,000 works from international artists.

 Also worth a quick visit for art lovers is the Enrique Alférez Sculpture Garden.
 Located in the New Orleans Botanical Garden, it features a handful of sculptures from the Mexican-American artist.
 Visit in spring to see the garden at its most vivid.